 Your conversion rate helps you understand whether your marketing strategy is working right and whether you need to make any adjustments to your website.

-Improving your conversion rate is also a very cost-effective way of increasing your revenue and sales.
+Improving your conversion rate through lead management software is also a very cost-effective way of increasing your revenue and sales.
 Rather than wasting time and money trying to get more visitors to your store (who won’t be too likely to purchase), you can focus on adjusting your website so that the people who do visit it are more likely to make a purchase.

 Tracking your conversion rate also helps you understand whether your store is providing enough value to your customers.
 It helps you understand whether your products, prices, and the user experience on your site appeal to your customers.